olaffreund/ks3-nixos-vms/README.md

 - Modify VM resources in `cluster/default.nix`
 - Change K3s configuration in the master and worker node files
 - Add more Kubernetes deployments to the `deployment` directory
+- Configure your own remote build targets in the `remoteBuild` section of the flake.nix file

 ## Security Notes